LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

 </dict>
 ```

-4. Configuring your 'dynamicRule' is easy, here is a quick description of each component: Specifier ID, Comparator, Value To Compare To.
+4. A specifiers's `dynamicRule` is the condition that needs to be met for your the specifier to be hidden.
+Configuring your 'dynamicRule' is easy, here is a quick description of each component: Specifier ID, Comparator, Value To Compare To.
 For this example, we would configure the specifier to hide when the switch's value is NO:

 ```xml
 <dict>